 Media registration is granted at the discretion of AGU’s Media Relations Office.

 Provide a picture of your press pass or business card, link to the masthead of your outlet listing your name and position, or link to your byline are sufficient credentials for

 Staff journalists must be employed by recognized news media outlets that distribute news to the general public.
 Media outlets associated with advocacy organizations must be editorially independent of the advocacy organization.

 Provide a picture of your business card or link to your institution’s staff webpage listing your name and position.

-If your job title does not clearly state your science communication or media relations role, provide additional information about your job description and links to bylined news stories in Earth and space science, published in the last year.
+If your job title does not clearly state your media relations role, provide additional information about your job description and the work you do to support your institution's press outreach.

 Professionals in government affairs, public policy, marketing and project management do not qualify as press officers.

 Provide links to three bylined news stories (text, audio or visual) about Earth and space science, published by recognized news outlets and intended for a general audience, published in the last year.
 Writers for corporate-owned and personal blogs are ineligible.

 Long form writers and documentary filmmakers, please link to previous work and describe your current project in the Earth and space sciences.